wangziqi2013/wangziqi2013.github.io/_posts/2019-09-27-forgivetm.markdown

 the case of an abort, the valid bit is also cleared.
 Pre-transaction data can be fetched from lower level caches after such an abort.
 ForgiveTM does not attempt to extend the baseline system to support unbounded transactions.
 In the case of a speculative state overflow, the transaction is aborted.

+ForgiveTM extends the cache controller hardware to recognize cache lines that should be exposed lazily, which is described as follows.
+First, cache lines are extended with an "L" bit, which indicates that stores to the line should be exposed lazily.
+If this bit is set, stores to this line will ignore the coherence state, and will directly update the line content (since it is assumed that proper permissions have been acquired).
+In addition, ForgiveTM adds a table which records the tags of lines with the "L" bit set.